 The entire experience might have taken a total of five minutes.
 And here’s the kicker, because she’s rarely ever home, I even changed the delivery point while it was en route via the UPS website (see Figure 2).
 That’s right, a pleasant customer experience across different suppliers!

 This breakdown is intended to “organize the context in which [the customer] make decisions” (Thaler, R. H., & Sunstein, C., Nudge, 2008) by addressing their beliefs, feelings, and behaviors at each step throughout that journey to be able to proactively address an issue or pleasantly surprise them with a happy customer experience.

-Psychographics illuminate the customer’s motivation behind their actions.
-It is a technique used to peek into the parts of the brain that determine a customer’s beliefs, feelings, and behaviors (the amygdala, basal ganglia and lateral temporal cortex for the neuroscience majors in the audience).
+Psychographics segmentation illuminates the customer’s motivation behind their actions.
+It is a technique used to peek into the parts of the brain that determine a customer’s beliefs, feelings, and behaviors (the amygdala, basal ganglia, and lateral temporal cortex for the neuroscience majors in the audience).
 Psychographics ensure the customer experience will provide just enough information to influence the customer’s cognitive biases without overloading them with information and clouding the message.